 6. Confirmed Biological Sciences Faculty Mentor

-1. Minimum of 2 semesters (1 year commitment) enrolled in BSC 4910 Directed Independent Research (0-3 credits) with a confirmed faculty mentor.
+1. Minimum of two semesters (1 year commitment) enrolled in BSC 4910 Directed Independent Research (0-3 credits) with a confirmed faculty mentor.

 2. Production/submission of a grant proposal (internal or external) no later than the spring semester of the junior year OR Presentation of a poster or seminar at a local, regional, national or international research conference/symposium in the senior year.

 For general information on the Biological Sciences Honors Program and/or help in identifying a research mentor, please contact: